 The problem could also be that you don’t have sufficient airflow coming into the system.
 This could be because your air filter is clogged and needs to be replaced.
 Insufficient airflow can also occur if your supply or return air vents are clogged or obstructed or because of leaks or other issues with your ductwork.
 It may also be that the motor on the blower fan is beginning to wear out and can no longer circulate enough volume of air for the cooling system to work properly.

 In most cases, these and other AC issues will lead to both higher indoor temperatures and increased indoor humidity.
 The easiest way to avoid these issues is to have your cooling system inspected and professionally maintained every spring.
 That being said, problems can still arise at any time and especially if your AC unit is more than 10 years old.
-If you suspect you’re having any air conditioning issues, the NATE-certified HVAC technicians at TR Miller Heating, Cooling & Plumbing are always on hand to diagnose and repair whatever issue you’re facing.
+If you suspect you’re having any air conditioning issues, the NATE-certified HVAC technicians at TR Miller Heating, Cooling, Plumbing & Electrical are always on hand to diagnose and repair whatever issue you’re facing.

 AC Isn’t Running Often Enough